Contact Us Contact Us Replicon Login

 Breast Feeding Break

 An employer may provide reasonable unpaid break time each day to an employee who needs to express breast milk for her infant child.
-The employer may make reasonable efforts to provide a room or other location (in close proximity to the work area), other than a toilet stall, where the employee can express her milk in privacy.
+The employer may make reasonable efforts to provide a room or other location (in close proximity to the work area), other than a toilet stall, where the employee can express their milk in privacy.

 Annual Leave

 The employer’s policy determines the criteria to earn and use these benefits.
-An employer may lawfully establish a policy or enter into a contract denying employees payment for accrued vacation leave upon separation from employment.
+An employer may lawfully establish a policy or enter into a contract denying employees payment for accrued annual leave upon separation from employment.

 An employer may implement a “use-it-or-lose-it” policy requiring employees to use their leave by a set date or lose it.